Complete a Voluntary Petition for Individuals Filing for Bankruptcy, signed by the debtor(s).

 3. Budget and Credit Counseling

 Bankruptcy law requires each individual debtor to complete budget and credit counseling before filing a petition.
 Failure to obtain budget and credit counseling BEFORE YOU FILE YOUR PETITION may result in dismissal of your case.
 See Eligibility to be a Debtor.
 See also the list of credit counseling providers.
 For more details view our Credit Counseling Overview videos - (English version) (Spanish version)

 4. Disclosure of Marital Status

 5. Statement About Your Social Security Numbers

-Statement of Social Security Number – The Clerk’s Office is required by law to obtain your full nine-digit social security number.
+The Clerk’s Office is required by law to obtain your full nine-digit social security number.
 You must also bring photo identification and proof of social security number with you to the meeting of creditors which will be held within 30 to 60 days from the date the petition is filed.
-Complete and sign Official Form B21, Statement of Social Security Number.
+Complete and sign Official Form 121, Your Statement About Your Social Security Numbers.